storedsafe/storedsafe-browser-extension/README.md

 ### Changelog
 - **2020-06-17**
+  - Early implementation of add object feature.
+    - Able to add objects to StoredSafe through the popup.
+    - Popup opens with provided form data after a form is submitted.
   - Finished refactor.
     - Changed object types to map types where it was appropriate for easier interaction with data.
     - Changed some field names for consistency and clarity.